Is Your Roku Remote Not Working? Here are the Top Fixes

 If the box responds to the Roku Controller App (not the Enhanced Roku remote), and you have performed the troubleshooting steps in this guide, you may need a new remote.
 Retry the steps several times to ensure that the remote is the problem.
 If you have a buddy with a Roku, try swapping remotes temporarily to test functionality.

 Additional Tips for Repairing Your Roku Remote

 Here are additional tips to remedy your Roku remote problem in a pinch.

 - Perform a power drain on your Roku remote.
 Remove the batteries, press and hold any button on the remote for 10-30 seconds, and then reinsert the batteries and test the remote.
 Sometimes a short can occur in electronics from aberrant charge buildup in components.

 As you can see, the techniques for troubleshooting and fixing a Roku remote are pretty standard for all remotes, except for using the Roku app or device menu.
-You start with checking for faulty batteries or signal obstruction between the remote’s IR transmitter and the TV’s receiver and go from there.
+You start with checking for faulty batteries or a signal obstruction between the remote’s IR transmitter and the Roku’s receiver then you go from there.